LibreTubeApp/LibreTube/README.md

 Another cool aspect of the proxy server is that it is impossible for YouTube to know how many users are on the other side, since we are using an API token and not an idividual login.
-It could just as easily be one or a small subset of users, which again makes it very hard to build a profile on you.
+It could just as easily be many users that are using this API token as far as google is concernec, which again makes it very hard to build a profile on you.

 ## Censorship